heron-lang/heron/README.md

     background-color: blue;
 }
 ```

+## Contributing to Heron *(I can't do this all by myself)*

+1. Fork this repository.
+2. Create a branch: `git checkout -b <branch_name>`.
+3. Make your changes and commit them: `git commit -m '<commit_message>'`
+4. Push to the original branch: `git push origin <project_name>/<location>`
+5. Create the pull request.

+Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 ### *Note: this project is still a work in progress and therefore still has many flaws*